nextstrain/docs.nextstrain.org/src/install.rst

             nextstrain check-setup --set-default

-         The final output from the last command should look like this, where ``<option>`` is the environment chosen in the previous step:
+         The final output from the last command should look like this, where ``<option>`` is the option chosen in the previous step:

          .. code-block:: none